mntijn/Tide/Readme.md

 ## Entity creation

-For the size of the graph, at least specify individuals and institutions.
-Individuals will be generated and, in accordance with the individuals' attributes, businesses will be created.
-If you want you can overwrite this by specifying the minimum amount of businesses you want in the dataset.
-Tide wil create new businesses that fill up the gap between the already generated businesses and your specified amount.
+Specify the number of individuals and institutions for the graph.
+Businesses will be generated based on individual attributes, but you can set a minimum number of businesses.
+Tide will create additional businesses as needed to meet this minimum.

 ## Patterns